ethereum-oasis-op/baseline-grants/.github/ISSUE_TEMPLATE/grant-payment-request.md

 # Grant Payment Request
-Grant payment request is submitted once the grant project has been completed as specifed in the grant application (or as agreed upon by grant recipient and community members).
+Grant payment request is submitted once the grant project has been completed as specifed in the grant application (or as agreed upon by grant recipient and TSC if there was a scope change).

 The payment has been approved if a majority (6 or more) of the Technical Steering Committee members upvote this request(thumbs up).